lakami/recipe-app/HELP.md

 # Read Me First
 The following was discovered as part of building this project:

-* The original package name 'dev.pjatk.recipe-app' is invalid and this project uses 'dev.pjatk.recipeapp' instead.

 # Getting Started

 ### Reference Documentation